rpalloni/network/README.md

 # network
 A network is a group of IP addresses. \
-Network configuration for each host (device) depends on the ip and subnet mask => network ip
+Network configuration for each host (device) depends on the ip and subnet mask => network ip.

 # socket
 A socket is the software component to enable the communication between processes working on two physically separate machines.